Geauga County, Ohio: Amish settlement

 There is a large Amish community founded in 1886 in Geauga County.
-It is the fourth largest of all Amish settlements with 18,650 people in 132 congregations in 2017.
-In 2017 the Amish accounted for 19.8% of Geauga County's population.
+It is the fourth largest of all Amish settlements, with 18,650 people in 132 congregations in 2017.
+In 2017 the Amish accounted for 19.8% of the Geauga, Trumbull, Ashtabula and Portage counties area population.

+Religion

 Politics

-Geauga County is a Republican stronghold, having voted Democratic only once since 1856, in Lyndon Johnson's landslide, but Franklin D. Roosevelt came within just 220 votes in 1936.
+Geauga County is a Republican stronghold, having voted Democratic for president only once since 1856, in Lyndon B. Johnson's 1964 landslide, but Franklin D. Roosevelt came within just 220 votes in 1936.